kavia-common/silent-auction-platform-39777-39786/react_frontend/assets/supabase.md

 ## Anonymous Session IDs (bidder_session_id)

-The frontend now generates a stable anonymous clientId (UUID v4) per browser and includes it in every bid as bids.bidder_session_id.
-To enable this, add the column to public.bids:
+The frontend generates a stable anonymous clientId (UUID v4) per browser and includes it in every bid as bids.bidder_session_id.

-SQL (idempotent patch):
+Inline SQL (idempotent) to add the column to public.bids:
 ```sql
 do $$
 begin